-- Application for admission must be made in the previous year by 15 November. - Enrolments for the Graduate Diploma in Journalism course shall not exceed 20.
-If there is an application of appropriate standard, one overseas student from a developing country may be admitted in addition to the 20. - 3.
-Standard and nature of previous studies or experience will be the criteria for selection
+- Application for admission must be made in the previous year by 15 November. - 2.
+Standard and nature of previous studies or experience will be the criteria for selection.

 2. Diploma Requirements

 A candidate who has followed the prescribed course of studies for one academic year to the satisfaction of the Board of Studies and passed the prescribed examination shall be eligible to be awarded the Graduate Diploma in Journalism.
 A pass in JOUR 506 News Journalism is mandatory.